Risk-Sensitive Reinforcement Learning with Exponential Criteria: Simulation Results

+First, we notice (Fig. \ref{sfig:acrobot-tt-r-neutral-BL}) that risk-neutral REINFORCE without baseline is not able to learn a policy that solves the Acrobot problem.
+On the remaining algorithms, although the mean performance is not significantly different, the risk-sensitive algorithms in Fig. \ref{sfig:acrobot-tt-r-averse} and Fig. \ref{sfig:acrobot-tt-r-seeking} showcase increased CVaR$_{0.1}$ values that suggest reduced variation across different runs.
+The fact that the risk-sensitive approaches perform on par, and slightly better, compared to REINFORCE with baseline, is indicative of the implicit baseline term present in optimizing for the exponential objective function as explained in Section \ref{sSec:preliminaries-exp}.
+The robustness of the algorithms with respect to model perturbation is further assessed in Fig. \ref{fig:acrobot-ll-r} for all testing environments.
+Similar to the Cart-Pole problem, Fig. \ref{fig:acrobot-ll-r} suggests that the risk-sensitive approaches can increase the domain of perturbations where the behavior of the RL agent is more stable, with the risk-averse approach ($\beta<0$) showcasing the best behavior.

-We model the actor and the critic models as fully connected Neural Networks with one hidden layer of only $h=256$ neurons and a `ReLu' activation function.
-The objective functions to be optimized are again as defined in Section \ref{sSec:RSactorcritic}.
-For this task we use a discount factor of $\gamma = 0.99$, as well.
-We use the `Adam' optimization method, and start reducing the stepsizes when a reward of $\hat N_t=-100$ is first observed, according to the stochastic approximation theory using $\alpha(n+1)=\frac{1}{1+\alpha_m n}$, where $\alpha_m=0.5$.
-We train the agent for $n_e=1000$ episodes, and run an additional $n_e=500$ testing runs to calculate the average reward and CVaR values as shown in Fig. \ref{fig:acrobot-reinforce} and Fig. \ref{fig:acrobot-ac}.
+Finally, in Figure \ref{fig:acrobot-tt-ac} we present the training and testing behavior of the risk-neutral Online Actor-Critic (OAC) and risk-sensitive actor critic (R-AC) (Alg. \ref{alg:RiskSensitiveActorCritic}) algorithms in the Acrobot environment with respect to varying pole length.
+The policy networks of the algorithms are modeled as fully connected artificial neural networks with one hidden layer of only $h=64$ neurons and a `ReLU' activation function.
+The objective functions to be optimized are as defined in Section \ref{sSec:RSactorcritic}.
+We use a discount factor of $\gamma = 0.99$ and the `Adam' optimizer with the best performing learning rates within the set $\{0.0003,0.0005,0.0007,0.001\}$ across all algorithms.
+The algorithms are trained for $n_e=2000$ episodes in a training environment where the pole length of the first link is $l=1.0$ and tested in different testing environments for $n_e=1000$ testing runs where the length of the pole is perturbed such that $l\in\sbra{0.7,1.3}$.
+The average reward for the different testing environments, as well as the CVaR$_{0.1}$, and CVaR$_{0.9}$ values for the testing environment without perturbations ($l=1.0$) are computed over $10$ independent training and testing runs with different random seeds.

-In particular, in Fig. \ref{sfig:acrobot/training-testing-reinforce}, we compare the training behavior of the risk-neutral REINFORCE algorithm against the proposed Risk-sensitive REINFORCE for $\beta=-0.01$ and $\beta=+0.01$.
-Unlike the relatively simple Cart-Pole problem, we observe that the risk-sensitive methods vastly outperform the risk-neutral method in terms of average training reward.
-Here the average reward is calculated over $100$ independent runs.
-The testing behavior of the RL models is also evaluated in Fig. \ref{sfig:acrobot-var-param-reinforce}, where the average and CVaR values are depicted for testing runs with perturbed model parameters that simulate model disturbances, i.e., for different lengths $l\in\sbra{0.2,2.0}$ of the first link.
-We note that the training process was done for $l=1.0$.
-The generalization properties of the risk-sensitive approach is apparent.

-Similar observations can be made by studying the risk-sensitive Actor-Critic approach in Fig. \ref{fig:acrobot-ac}.
-In this case, we also compare the behavior of the proposed risk-sensitive approach for different values of the risk-sensitive parameter $\beta$ (Fig. \ref{sfig:acrobot-var-beta-ac}).
-Similar to the Cart-pole problem, the performance of the algorithm seems to be stable with respect to changes in the parameter $\beta$ as long as it is adequately close to zero.